thatmayank/thatmayank/README.md

 - 👀 I’m interested in  Software development and Ethical hacking
 - 🌱 I’m currently learning  Computer science engineering
 - 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me @ gmail- thatmayank@gmail.com
+- 📫 How to reach me - thatmayank@gmail.com

 <!---
 thatmayank/thatmayank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.